PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/models/AgendaItem/variables/AgendaItemSchema.md

 ## Param

-Optional users array indicating key note users for the agenda item.
+Optional array of URLs related to the agenda item.

 ## Param

-Optional user associated with the agenda item.
+Optional array of users associated with the agenda item.

 ## Param